Lake Braddock Secondary School: Orchestras

 Eight ensembles comprise the Lake Braddock Orchestra program.
 The middle school groups are Primo Orchestra, Concert Orchestra, String Ensemble, Chamber Orchestra, and the high school groups are Sinfonietta Orchestra, Concert Orchestra, Intermezzo, String Ensemble, and Symphony Orchestra.
 The current orchestra directors are Austin Isaac and Clayton Allen.

 Chorus

 The Lake Braddock Chorus consisted of five different choirs until the 2017–2018 school year.
-These were divided by skill level, and requirement of audition.
 The Men's Choir, Women's Vocal Ensemble and the female Freshmen in Bel Canto make up the non-auditioned choirs, and Select Women and Lake Braddock Singers make up the auditioned choirs.
 In 2017, Bel Canto and Women's Vocal Ensemble were combined.
 The Lake Braddock Singers (formally known as Symphonic Chorale) is composed of sopranos, altos, tenors, and basses.
-Each of the vocal sections is divided into two subsections.
-The choir sings primarily a cappella music with exception to the major works concert.
-The group is encouraged by the director to be leaders within the full choir and help the non-auditioned choirs with their music.

-Select Women is a traditional women's choir of approximately 35 10th-12th graders; this number varies from year to year.
-It is one of the two auditioned choirs at Lake Braddock.
-They sings in four parts, Soprano 1, Soprano 2, Alto 1, and Alto 2.
-Members of this group are expected to be leaders in the Choral program.
-Select is also expected to help the non-auditioned choirs with their music when performing together during the major works concert.

 An a cappella group formed in 2008, inspired by the pop a cappella groups of major colleges, including JMU Madison Project and Blues Tones organizations that perform yearly for the choir program at Lake Braddock.
 The group was founded by students and is managed by students as well.